-A representative from the Electoral Commission of SA will provide information about the nomination process and conduct of the election.
-Candidates may go to any of the sessions listed below.
+A representative from the Electoral Commission of SA provided information about the nomination process and conduct of the election.

 All of the information that you need to know as a prospective Candidate can be found in the Candidate Information Kit.

 This online kit comprises useful information, specific to the City of Burnside, if you are nominating for council election within the City.